-A common refrain from potential speakers is:
+A common question from a potential speaker is:

 'What should I talk about?'

-However the point is this: there is no ideal subject matter.
+However, the point is this: there is no ideal subject matter.

 Any subject can be made engaging.
-Unfortunately any subject can also be made dull.
+Unfortunately, any subject can also be made dull.

-Happily there is a pair of simple questions that come in handy.
+Happily, there is a pair of simple questions that come in handy.

 'Why you?' and 'Why me?',